Resilient K-Pop Rookies TOO Share Their Most Embarrassing Moments On Stage & Signature Dance Moves

 If that weren't enough adversity, only a few weeks later, TOO joined yet another competition show, Mnet's Road To Kingdom — this time up against established groups with years of experience under their belts.
 But yet again, the rookie team not only came armed with fierce competitiveness, but more importantly showed that they could hang with the competition.
 Unfortunately, TOO were eliminated later in the show, but the respect they gained from their sunbaes (seniors) and fans watching around the world was a prize in itself.

-In celebration of their newest comeback, TOO answered 29 of our most pressing questions, ranging from their favorite dance moves and the best advice they received from seasoned groups to their hopes for the future and message to their fans.
-Watch TOO play 29 Questions with Refinery29, above.
+In celebration of their newest comeback, TOO answered 29 of our most pressing questions, ranging from their lyrics in the EP and the best advice they've received from seasoned groups to their hopes for the future and message to their fans.
+Watch TOO play 29 Questions With Refinery29, above.

 Advertisement